stoneyrh/gSOAP/gsoap/doc/guide/index.md

     soap->recv_timeout = 10;
 ~~~

-@warning many Linux versions do not support non-blocking `connect()`.
+@warning Many Linux versions do not support non-blocking `connect()`.
 Therefore, setting `::soap::connect_timeout` for non-blocking
 `soap_call_ns__webmethod` calls may not work under Linux.

-@warning interrupts (EINTR) can affect the blocking time in I/O operations.
+@warning Interrupts (EINTR) can affect the blocking time in I/O operations.
 The maximum number of EINTR that will not trigger an error is set by
 `#SOAP_MAXEINTR` in <i>`gsoap/stdsoap2.h`</i>, which is 10 by default.
 Each EINTR
 may increase the blocking time by up to one second, up to `#SOAP_MAXEINTR`